-Can My Business Use Stripe for Payments in 2024?
+Can Your Business Use Stripe for Online Payments in 2025?

 Last updated on

-Do you need to accept online payments and wondering if your business can use Stripe?
+Do you need to accept payments on your WordPress website and wondering if your business can use Stripe?

-In this article, we’ll discuss the types of businesses Stripe doesn’t work with so you can decide if it’s right for you.
+In this article, we’ll cover the types of businesses Stripe doesn’t support to help you decide if it’s right for you.
+We’ll also go over a couple of the best WordPress plugins you can use with Stripe to collect online payments.

 Using Stripe to Process Online Payments

-Stripe is our favorite payment processor based on several reasons, including its user-friendliness, simple pricing structure, PCI compliance, anti-fraud tools, and seamless integrations with hundreds of different platforms and products.
+Stripe is our favorite payment processor based on several reasons, including its user-friendliness, simple pricing structure, PCI compliance, anti-fraud tools, and seamless integrations with hundreds of different tools and selling platforms like WooCommerce.

-For most businesses and organizations that need to easily accept online payments, Stripe is ideal.
-It doesn’t require users to be developers or web experts to collect payments via 10+ payment methods without a lot of effort.
+For most businesses and organizations that need to accept online payments, Stripe is ideal.
+It doesn’t require users to be developers or web experts to collect payments via 10+ payment methods effortlessly.

-You can use it to set up one-time or subscription payment plans, create branded payment pages, automate communication with customers about their purchases, process refunds, write custom fraud protection rules, and more.
+You can use it to collect one-time and subscription payments, create branded checkout pages, automate communication with customers regarding purchases, process refunds, write custom fraud protection rules, and more.

-The plugin allows you to easily set up your location’s currency settings so that you can collect payments legally from anywhere in the world.
+The plugin also lets you set up your location’s currency settings so that you can collect payments legally from anywhere in the world directly on your website.

-To learn more, see the following guide on how to globalize your eCommerce business using WP Simple Pay and Stripe.
+To learn more, see the following guide on how to collect taxes for Stripe payments in WordPress.

 Stripe Restricted Businesses